-To be eligible for Tier 1 Exceptional Talent (or Promise) Visa in Digital Technologies you definitely must have a hand-on experience in tech or business related with it.
+To be eligible for Tier 1 Exceptional Talent (or Promise) Visa in Digital Technologies you definitely must have hand-on experience in tech or business-related with it.
 Otherwise, how you will improve the UK’s digital ecosystem with your talent?

-Also you need to have not only a strong background in Digital Technologies but also to plan something unique to do here.
+Also, you need to have not only a strong background in Digital Technologies but also to plan something unique to do here.
 In other words, you must have some purpose what you will work on after you obtain this Visa.
-Simple answer of seeking a job is not the right answer.
-Think hard and find more individual and exclusive task to accomplish.
+A simple answer to seeking a job is not the right answer.
+Think hard and find a more individual and exclusive task to accomplish.
 It has to be kind of very special idea or project.
 Do you have anything like this in your mind?